Introduction

 The diagnostic workup for PUL mandates urinalysis with microscopy, culture, and sensitivity to exclude infection or unexplained hematuria.
 PSA measurement is a crucial screening modality preceding BPH interventions to mitigate the risk of delayed prostate cancer diagnosis.
 Should PSA levels be elevated, malignancy must be ruled out before performing a PUL.[48]

-Preoperative flexible cystoscopy is advised for the strategic planning of PUL, evaluating the anatomy from the bladder neck to the verumontanum, the dimensions of the lateral lobes, and the presence of a median lobe or elevated bladder neck.
+Preoperative flexible cystoscopy is advised for strategically planning the PUL, evaluating the anatomy from the bladder neck to the verumontanum, the dimensions of the lateral lobes, and the presence of a median lobe or elevated bladder neck.
 Additionally, this procedure permits retroflexive evaluation of the bladder neck, ureteric orifices, and the degree of intravesical prostatic protrusion.
-Preoperative flexible cystoscopy can also gauge pain tolerance for those selecting local anesthesia.[46]
+Preoperative flexible cystoscopy can also gauge pain tolerance for those selecting local anesthesia.[51]

 Preoperative Anticoagulation Guidelines

-Blood thinners should ideally be stopped before the procedure.
-For new oral anticoagulants, 3 days of preoperative cessation is suitable.
-Recommencement may also occur 2 to 3 days postoperatively.[47]
-For clopidogrel, 7 days is sufficient, provided the patient can temporarily cease the antiplatelet medication safely.[47]
+Blood thinners should ideally be stopped before the procedure; 3 days of preoperative cessation is suitable for new oral anticoagulants.
+Recommencement may also occur 2 to 3 days postoperatively.[52]
+For clopidogrel, 7 days is sufficient, provided the patient can temporarily cease the antiplatelet medication safely.[52]
 PUL can be performed while the patient continues on aspirin.

 Technique or Treatment